 Visitors are always welcome.
-Daily birding hikes depart the Old Cut Research Station one hour after sunrise, and banding demonstrations occur all morning until May 30.
+Daily birding hikes depart the Old Cut Research Station one hour after sunrise, and banding demonstrations occur all morning until November 15.
+Owl monitoring will commence on fair-weather nights from October 1 to November 15.
 Explore the Long Point Birding Trail.
 You can help contribute to sightings in the Long Point area by submitting your sightings to eBird or by sharing them with us at firstname.lastname@example.org.
 For more information on the research, education, and training programs of LPBO select this link and check out the 2018 LPBO Program Report.
 Your best source for information about the birds and birding sites around Long Point can be found in A Birding Guide to the Long Point Area by Ron Ridout, available at the LPBO Shoppe and BSC headquarters.

 If you enjoy these updates and wish to support the research, training, and conservation projects of the Long Point Bird Observatory, please consider supporting the Cygnus Crusaders in their Great Canadian Birdathon, or better yet, conduct your own Birdathon for LPBO.

 LPBO's Old Cut Research Station and Visitor Centre is open to the public during spring and fall migration (from April to mid-June, and early August to mid-November) from 9 a.m. until Noon.